badRyuk/GenBot/README.md

+# Goodbye...atleast for a while
+As of writing this...it has been almost an year since the previous update was done.
+A lot of code of the bot may be outdated as well as is missing features that could make it well like better like buttons and slash commands.
+A few errors have also been reported so i guess the bot doesn't work as intended anymore...
+Also, I haven't coded for a while.
+Hence, I'll be leaving this code here for a while until I either return to coding or just want to do this for no reason at all.
+I'll be still seeing issues and pull requests fell free to contribute as always.
+Won't be archiving this just yet as well.
+I've met up with a lot of people since the start of 2021 and want to spend time with them as well for now. mmm yeah thats all i think ive to say here even if noone's gonna read it. <br> <i>Thanks for Everything.
+Happy New Year
+ByeBye! ヾ(＾ ∇ ＾)</i>
+- badRyuk (30/12/2021)
+<br>psst. also leaving all my private projects i have worked on as public now. well they are also outdated (┬┬﹏┬┬) but at least they are there ig. (*^▽^*)
 # GenBot
 This is a simple gen-bot made with discord.js.
 This works with discordjs v12.
 It uses a command handler making it is easier to edit parts of the bot.
 This only uses one package which is discord.js!